lvbernal/lvbernal.github.io/projects.md

 lang: en
 ---

-## Apps
+## Projects

-These are some apps I have developed:
+These are some projects I have worked on:

 * __Simona__ is an app companion for a spectrum monitoring unit.
     * Developed while working at the [i2T Research Group](https://www.icesi.edu.co/i2t/).